-After receiving applications for either of the above evaluations, the bar will advise the law student of law school official in writing of his/her status.
+After receiving applications for either of the above evaluations, the bar will advise the law student or law school official in writing of their status.
 An evaluation generally takes three to four weeks to complete.

 If you are a foreign-educated law student, DO NOT use either of these forms.
 File an application for registration as a foreign-educated general applicant.